rigup/ephemeral-iam/README.md

 Available Commands:
-  assumePrivileges    Configure gcloud to make API calls as the provided service account editConfig          Edit configuration values help                Help about any command listServiceAccounts List service accounts that can be impersonated
+  assumePrivileges    Configure gcloud to make API calls as the provided service account editConfig          Edit configuration values gcloud              Run a gcloud command with the permissions of the specified service account help                Help about any command kubectl             Run a kubectl command with the permissions of the specified service account listServiceAccounts List service accounts that can be impersonated

 Flags: